 contents: introduction • education – cultivating hopeful environments and relationships for learning • education, respect and wisdom • education – acting so all may share in life • conclusion – what is education? • further reading and references • acknowledgements • how to cite this piece

 When talking about education people often confuse it with schooling.
 Many think of places like schools or colleges when seeing or hearing the word.
 They might also look to particular jobs like teacher or tutor.
 The problem with this is that while looking to help people learn, the way a lot of schools and teachers operate is not necessarily something we can properly call education.
 They have chosen or fallen or been pushed into ‘schooling’ – trying to drill learning into people according to some plan often drawn up by others.
 Paulo Freire (1973) famously called this banking – making deposits of knowledge.
 Such ‘schooling’ too easily descends into treating learners like objects, things to be acted upon rather than people to be related to.

 Education, as we understand it here, is a process of inviting truth and possibility, of encouraging and giving time to discovery.
 It is, as John Dewey (1916) put it, a social process – ‘a process of living and not a preparation for future living’.
-In this view educators look to act with people rather on them.
+In this view educators look to learning and being with others rather than acting upon them.
 Their task is to educe (related to the Greek notion of educere), to bring out or develop potential both in themselves and others.
 Such education is:

 - Deliberate and hopeful.
-It is learning we set out to make happen in the belief that people can ‘be more’;
+It is learning we set out to make happen in the belief that we all can ‘be more’;

 - Informed, respectful and wise.
 A process of inviting truth and possibility.

 - Grounded in a desire that at all may flourish and share in life.
-It is a cooperative and inclusive activity that looks to help people to live their lives as well as they can.
+It is a cooperative and inclusive activity that looks to help us to live our lives as well as we can.